Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 While getting at competition, this question takes a positive frame, enabling the CEO to share insight on the landscape but then shift inward toward their leadership style.

-## What goals do you have for the company, yourself, and employees over the next five years?
+## What Goals Do You Have for the Company, Yourself, and Employees over the next Five Years?

 ### Who to Ask:
 CEO / Founder